keew13/AI-Explorations/Audio Classification/README.md

         |   \---fold9
         \---metadata
 ```
-### Note
+### Note:
 Directory UrbanSound8K containing the dataset has not been uploaded to the repository due to its size.
-However its structure is as shown above in the Directory Tree.
+However its structure is as shown above in the [Directory Tree](https://github.com/keew13/AI-Explorations/blob/main/Audio%20Classification/README.md#directory-tree).